Welcome to Alloy Phase

 Did you know?

-reaction is an isothermal reversible reaction in which a solid solution is
+is an isothermal reversible reaction in which two solid phases decompose

 Not a subscriber yet?